A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 (b) binding structural objectives guiding legislation and policy.

-6.3 Courts enforce constitutional boundaries, not political outcomes.
+6.3 Courts enforce constitutional limits and protections.
+They do not determine political outcomes.

 7. Constitutional and Legal Foundations

-7.1 Northern Ireland is recognised as a distinct jurisdiction within the federal constitutional order.
+7.1 Northern Ireland is recognised as a distinct jurisdiction within the constitutional order.

 7.2 Legal traditions are preserved and mutually recognised.